P1 Personal Utility (blurry sensation)

 In early 2025 Meta announced it would begin adding AI users to their platforms

 Furthermore, how do the profit motives of the companies behind these tools comprimise or manipulate our experiences?
-How do notions of scale, accessibility, and wide appeal, which undoubdetly offer benefits in many ways, create products that are generic or otherwise impersonal?
-As applications introduce features no one has asked for (sometimes to embarassing results), should we be looking for alternative utilities that serve our needs better?
+How do notions of scale, accessibility, and mass appeal, which undoubtedly offer benefits in many ways, create products that are generic or otherwise impersonal?
+As applications introduce products and features no one has asked for (sometimes to embarassing results), and the "enshitification" of the internet expands, should we be looking for alternative utilities that serve our needs better?

 Screenshots of Awqāt, "The most beautiful Islamic prayer time app on the app store", by CamlCorp/Omar Mohammad